skyvers/Aged-care/readme.md

 In this section, we will add more functionality in our documents as below:

-- Add a new `datetime` to Assessment called `assesmentCreatedTime`
+- Add a new `dateTime` to Assessment called `assesmentCreatedTime`
 - Add a `Bizlet` for `Assessment` to set the `assesmentCreatedTime` when a new assessment is created and record the user who created the assessment
 - In the `Facility` view, show a `listGrid` of `Residents` at that facility
 - Add a `status` enumeration for Resident with appropriate values (current, discharged, deceased), where the default value is current

-1. Add a new `datetime` to Assessment called `assesmentCreatedTime`, go to `Assessment.xml` and add new attribute as below
+1. Add a new `dateTime` to Assessment called `assesmentCreatedTime`, go to `Assessment.xml` and add new attribute as below

 ```xml
 <dateTime name="assessmentCreatedTime">